Formalizing Schwartz functions and tempered distributions: Function spaces in mathlib

 whereas to define the corresponding \emph{bundled function} one defines a structure

 and the elements \lstinline{f' : PFunction E F} of this new type are exactly functions together with the property \lstinline{p}.
-We note that while for \lstinline{x : E} the application \lstinline{f' x} is a-priori not defined, Lean provides a a mechanism so that \lstinline{f' x} is defined as \lstinline{f'.toFun x}.
+We note that while for \lstinline{x : E} the application \lstinline{f' x} is a-priori not defined, Lean provides a mechanism so that \lstinline{f' x} is defined as \lstinline{f'.toFun x} (see also \cite{Baanen2022}*{Section~6.3}).

+Unbundled functions have the advantage that we do not need to perform any type conversions.
+As an example consider the fact that every differentiable function is continuous: if \mathlib used the bundled approach, then there would be a map from the type of differentiable functions to the type of continuous functions.
+In this case it is easier to use unbundled functions, then the same statement is just

-Since we want to speak of algebraic properties, topologies, etc on the space of Schwartz functions, it makes sense to use the bundled approach for the Schwartz space.
+Since we want to speak of algebraic properties, topologies, etc on the \emph{space of Schwartz functions}, it makes sense to use the bundled approach for the Schwartz space.
 Other functions we might consider such as smooth functions with temperate growth are kept unbundled.
+While algebraic properties are possible to express in both the unbundled and bundled approach, topologies in Lean are defined on a type, so one either has to use a subtype of functions or define a structure as above, where the later is preferred throughout \mathlib.

 One of the features of type theory is that every object has exactly one type and therefore there is no concept of inclusion of types.
 Hence it is not possible to state the inclusion of $\schwartz$ in $L^p$ as an inclusion of sets, but we have to define the map from the type of Schwartz functions to the type of $L^p$ functions and prove the corresponding properties of that map. \begin{remark} We note that strictly speaking $\schwartz(\RR^d) \subset L^p(\RR^d)$ is not entirely correct in set theory either, since $L^p$ functions are defined as equivalence classes of measurable functions.
 This abuse of notation becomes even more obvious for the ``inclusion'' of Schwartz functions in the space of tempered distributions, $\schwartz \subset \schwartz'$. \end{remark}